hawkv6/network/README.md

 docker images
 ```

+More infos can be found under: https://containerlab.dev/manual/kinds/vr-xrv9k/

 ### Deploy
 Deploy the lab with the following command:
 ```
 sudo containerlab deploy -t clab-test-performance-measurement-xrv9k.yml
 ```
+Attention: it can take up to half an hour until the XRv9k nodes are started.

 ### Destroy
 Destroy the lab with the following command: